 Candidates for Bone-Anchored Hearing Aids?

-Adults and children with hearing loss that do not get benefits from regular hearing aids then the bone-anchored hearing aid system can be a life-changing option.
+Adults and children with hearing loss who do not get benefits from regular hearing aids the bone-anchored hearing aid system can be a life-changing option.
 To find out how these devices could benefit you, contact the specialists at NYHD to learn more about the BAHA system.

 Schedule a Consultation